-If the readers and the associate dean of doctoral programs all concur that the research project is acceptable in content, it will be returned to the student for final corrections and revisions.
+If the readers and the associate dean of the seminary all concur that the research project is acceptable in content, it will be returned to the student for final corrections and revisions.

-After the report has been approved, the student will deliver one copy of the project to the Doctoral Programs Office.
+After the report has been approved, the student will submit the project to the Academic Coordinator's Office.
 It is the responsibility of the student to ensure that the pages of the report are in proper order.